Skip to content

 What is the interest rate for late payments to MSME suppliers?

 Three times the RBI bank rate, compounded monthly.
 The RBI bank rate is currently 6.5%, which makes the MSMED interest rate 19.5% per annum.
 The rate is set by Section 16 of the MSMED Act 2006 and applies automatically once the payment crosses the appointed day.
+Accounts payable software can flag this before the due date is missed.

 From which date does MSME interest start accruing?